 The next step is to apply for a student pilot certificate.
 You can do so by either filling out the paper application or applying online via the Federal Aviation Administration’s (FAA) website.

 Once your application is reviewed and approved, you’ll receive your certificate in the mail.

 Find a Flight Instructor

 Once you have your student pilot certificate, you can begin your training.
-You’ll need to work with a certified flight instructor to complete your private pilot license training.
+You will need to work with a certified flight instructor to complete your private pilot license training.

 The training will contain two main components: ground school and flight school.

-During ground school, you’ll learn the main concepts of aviation and radio communication.
-This helps you build a strong knowledgable foundation, which will ultimately help you once you get in the aircraft.
+During ground school, you will learn the main concepts of aviation and radio communication.
+This helps you build a strong knowledgeable foundation, which will ultimately help you once you get in the aircraft.

-During your flight school training, you’ll learn how to fly a plane.
-This includes learning about navigation, preflight and postflight procedures, and what to do in case of an emergency.
+During your flight school training, you will learn how to fly a plane.
+This includes learning about navigation, preflight and post-flight procedures, and what to do in case of an emergency.

 Pass the FAA Written Exam

 You must pass the FAA written exam before you can obtain your private pilot license.
 However, there is some leeway in terms of when you take the test.
-Procedures vary based on the flight school you attend, but it’s generally best to take the test early in your training.
+Procedures vary based on the flight school you attend, but it is generally best to take the test early in your training.